-This might be the most important thing when it comes to fixing your Insomnia.
+This might be the most important thing when it comes to fixing your sleep schedule.
 Try sleeping early and waking up early.
 The more you do this, the more you get into the cycle of not having to sleep whenever and wake up whenever.

 Depending if you work or go to school, do sleep early at 9:30-10:30pm and waking up at 5am-7am.
 The benefit of waking up at 5AM can improve your health, career and personal life.

 “People who get up early often report feelings of positivity and achievement that continue throughout the day”.
 Read More Here